inspired/cisco_ios/README.md

 ##### Fixed issues

-Version 2.5.5 of the Cicso Networks app fixes the following issues:
+Version 2.5.5 of the Cisco Networks app fixes the following issues:

 - Overview dashboard not showing due to bug with index filter